Seine-Saint-Denis: History

 A commune of Seine-Saint-Denis, Clichy-sous-Bois, was the scene of the death of two youths which sparked the nationwide riots of autumn 2005.
 In October and November, 9,000 cars were burned and 3,000 rioters were arrested.

+In 2017, the area was the location of 18% of all drug offences in metropolitan France.
 In 2018, the department had the highest crime rate in metropolitan France.
-In 2017, the area was the location of 18% of all drug offences in metropolitan France.
+When two suspects (known criminals from the department) were arrested in the 2025 Louvre robbery it was noted by The Guardian to have the highest poverty and crime rate in mainland France.